paulvaldes/swift/docs/CppInteropability/GettingStartedWithC++Interop.md

 ## Creating a Module to contain your C++ source code

-- Create a new C++ implementation and header file
+- Create your C++ implementation and header files
-- For this example we will call the files Cxx, so we should have a Cxx.cpp and Cxx.hpp.
+  - In this example we are naming our `module` Cxx, but this can be whatever you choose
+  - Our implementation and header files will be named `Cxx.cpp` and `Cxx.hpp` respectively
+- Next create an empty file named `module.modulemap`,
+  - Inside this file create the `module` for your source code, and
+  - Define your C++ `header`
-- Next create an empty file and call it `module.modulemap`, in this file create the module for your source code, and define your C++ header (`requires cplusplus` isn't required but it's convention for C++ modules, especially if they use C++ features).
+  - Note: `requires cplusplus` isn't required but it is convention for a C++ `module`, especially if the `module` uses C++ features

 ```
 //In module.modulemap